vignes931/OpenReason/README.md

 - You don’t need .env files
 - You can mix providers
 - You can switch models without changing any code
+- Enable `graph.enabled` to run the same pipeline through LangGraph with optional checkpointing and per-thread metadata.

 ---